Posted September 5, 2017

 - A cyber attack surface assessment collection, correlation and reporting system

-- Showing how organizational foot printing combined with assessment of cyber, credentials, phishing and vulnerabilities in an automated process can be leveraged
+- Showing how organizational foot printing combined with assessment of cyber, credentials, Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. and vulnerabilities in an automated process can be leveraged

 - A threat mitigation system leveraging automated threat intelligence